jwalton/gh-ecr-push/README.md

 - `secret-access-key` - Your IAM user's AWS secret key.
 - `image` - The image to upload. e.g. "myimage:v1.2.0".
 - `region` - The ECR region to upload to.
 Defaults to 'us-east-1'.
-- `semver` - The semantic version for your image.
+- `is-semver` - Specifies if the image follows the semantic versioning standard.
 It will push X, X.Y and X.Y.Z tags.
-You can't use along with image:tag format.
-Defaults to ''.
+Defaults to false.

 ## login